-- a.
-CHFA will use the EIV system and its data only for official PHA purposes. - b.
-Maintain and enforce the technical, administrative, and physical safeguards for the EIV system and its data. - c.
-Monitor and keep records of property security practices as outlined in the Section 8 Moderate Rehabilitation Compliance Handbook. - d.
-Communicate security information and requirements to appropriate CHFA and owner/agent personnel, including coordinating and/or conducting annual security awareness training. - e.
-Review all user IDs issued and user authorizations to determine if the users continue to have a valid need to access EIV data and modify or revoke access rights as appropriate. - f.
-Ensure that all CHFA employees and site management personnel that need to view EIV reports take annual security training prescribed by HUD. - g.
+- 1. CHFA will use the EIV system and its data only for official PHA purposes. - 2.
+Maintain and enforce the technical, administrative, and physical safeguards for the EIV system and its data. - 3.
+Monitor and keep records of property security practices as outlined in the Section 8 Moderate Rehabilitation Compliance Handbook. - 4.
+Communicate security information and requirements to appropriate CHFA and owner/agent personnel, including coordinating and/or conducting annual security awareness training. - 5.
+Review all user IDs issued and user authorizations to determine if the users continue to have a valid need to access EIV data and modify or revoke access rights as appropriate. - 6.
+Ensure that all CHFA employees and site management personnel that need to view EIV reports take annual security training prescribed by HUD. - 7.
 Report any evidence of unauthorized access or known security breaches to appropriate CHFA staff and HUD Office of Public and Indian Housing (OPIH).

 CHFA is required to access the EIV system and obtain an Income Report for each household.
-CHFA staff will retrive reports for the owner/agent as required by 24 CFR§5.236(b) (2) (3) and applicable HUD administrative guidance.
-Due to the confidential nature of the information in EIV and the strict HUD requirements for securing the data, prior to requesting any income report through the EIV system, CHFA staff must have a HUD-9886 form signed by all household members aged 18 years or older.
+CHFA staff will pull reports for the owner/agent as required by 24 CFR §5.236(b) (2) (3) and in accordance with HUD Notice PIH 2010-19 (HA).
+Due to the confidential nature of the information in EIV and the strict HUD requirements for securing the data, prior to requesting any income report through the EIV system, CHFA staff must have a HUD Form 9886 signed by all adult household members within the last 15 months.